nichoth/stream-world/readme.md

 microsoft + version numbers...

 ### rx5
-This is the good one. rx4 is bad now.
+This one is better. rx4 is bad now.

 **63kb** for Observable + map & combineLatest